Ewe Belong: Lost Sheep & Big Parties

 Lost Sheep showing up in other Gospels

 You are my favorite!
 I care for you more…those other sheep can be wolf bait.
 It’s pretty wild to imagine this parable through this lens and I suspect this is exactly why it didn’t get into the canon.
-Plus everyone at that meeting probably identifies with the 99 sheep or the older brother that never left home and here Jesus goes and finds the one sheep and says, you are my favorite.
+Plus, everyone at that meeting probably identifies with the 99 sheep or the older brother that never left home and here Jesus goes and finds the one sheep and calls them his favorite.
 No way.

-In the Gospel of Matthew, rather than the sheep being lost…the sheep is deceived, it is tricked away.
-So rather than a story told to explore repentance, or turning around or the Greek word metanoia…it becomes an exploration of being deceived or trying not to be deceived by bad theology and cruel people.
+In the Gospel of Matthew, rather than the sheep being lost, the sheep is deceived; it is tricked away.
+Rather than a story told to explore repentance, or turning around, or the Greek word “metanoia,” it becomes an exploration of being deceived or trying not to be deceived by bad theology and cruel people.

-After speaking with our local extension agent about sheep, it seems that a sheep getting lost because of some seductive shrubbery or the greener grass or just not paying attention to the shepherd is unlikely.
-That’s just us, we get seduced or tricked or love lower gas prices or bold branding or cheaper eggs.
+After speaking with our local extension agent about sheep, it seems that a sheep getting lost because of some seductive shrubbery or greener grass, or simply just not paying attention to the shepherd is unlikely.
+That’s just us, we get seduced or tricked by loving lower gas prices or bolder branding or cheaper eggs.
 Sheep are smarter than that.

-Sheep may have a flocking mentality, and only out of fear will they scatter.
-When one realizes it is lost, it will find a rock or a bush to hide in and then begin to bleat, to cry out for the shepherd to find it.
-Kenneth Bailey reminds us that the hormones have so poured into the lost sheep that they can’t walk back to the flock, they can hardly stand and so the shepherds lovingly carry them back to the flock.
+Sheep have a flocking mentality and only out of fear will they scatter.
+When one realizes it is lost, the sheep will find a rock or a bush to hide behind and then begin to bleat, to cry out for the shepherd to find it.
+Kenneth Bailey reminds us the hormones have so poured into the lost sheep they can’t walk back to the flock, they can hardly stand, and so the shepherds lovingly carry them back to the flock.

 Risky Business

-In all of the metaphors, the shepherd could have brought the flock to an enclosure or secured them, there were pens and shallow caves the Shepherd may secure sheep in and close the opening with a large stone.
+In all of the metaphors, the shepherd could have brought the flock to an enclosure or secured them; there were pens and shallow caves the Shepherd could have secured sheep in and closed the opening with a large stone.
 The gospels should have said that, but they didn’t.
 The search is risky for everyone.

-Bailey tells the story of this parable plays in a more communal culture and it doesn't play well.
-The Good Shepard was a Reckless Shepard!
+Bailey tells the story this parable plays in a more communal culture and it doesn't bode well.
+The Good Shepherd was a Reckless Shepherd!
 Leaving the whole flock for one sheep.
-He is referencing Christian practice in China and to be fair his sources are woven through with the violence of colonialism.
-But this critique of the shepherd raises a point to all of us, our faith is filled with risk.
+He is referencing Christian practices in China, and to be fair, his sources are woven through with the violence of colonialism.
+But this critique of the shepherd raises a point to all of us: our faith is filled with risk.
 And for us in our Western capitalist systems we might have the same response, the ROI is low.
-The SWAT analysis would say, unless that sheep has a special skill then leave it behind and invest in the 99.
+The SWAT analysis would say unless that sheep has a special skill then leave it behind and invest in the 99.
 But Faith does not make sense.
-And this is an assurance that if you are lost, God, the good shepherd will not give up on you.
+And this is an assurance that if you are lost God, the good shepherd, will not give up on you.
 God will find you.
 God will seek you and take the risk of finding you.

-We are invited to be part of this story - just like Jesus invited the Pharisees when he said, “Who among you having a hundred sheep?”
+We are invited to be part of this story–just like Jesus invited the Pharisees when he said, “Who among you has a hundred sheep?”
 We, as modern people, don’t often deal with sheep every day.
-And so it’s important to remember that Jesus is presenting a person of means, the woman with her 10 coins has a lot of resources, coins have meaning in her day unlike our day when we might toss them in a wishing well or leave them on the sidewalk.
+And so it’s important to remember that Jesus is presenting a person of means, the woman with her 10 coins has a lot of resources, as coins have meaning in her day unlike our day when we might toss them in a wishing well or leave them on the sidewalk.
 She is not desperate because she won’t eat without this coin.
 A woman with 10 coins is probably like the women who funded Jesus’ ministry.
 Owning 100 sheep means owning a large flock.
-Jesus is talking about one with enough seeking out what is lost or missing; not out of desperation, but out of love.
-The owner of the sheep realizes one is missing, sets out to search, recovers the sheep, and brings the flock back to completion (or makes it whole again).
+Jesus is talking about one with enough who seeks out what is lost or missing; not out of desperation, but out of love.
+The owner of the sheep realizes one is missing, sets out to search, recovers the sheep, and makes the flock whole again.
 The woman with the coin lights the lamp, gets a broom and goes to work searching.
-And both of them at the end invite friends to rejoice.
+And at the end, both of them invite friends over to rejoice.
 Which is code for, PARTY…and hopefully they killed the fatted calf rather than serving lamb chops.
 Regardless of the menu, the point of “rejoice with me” is an extravagant celebration in honor of finding what was lost and making the circle complete.

 Sheep don’t question their worth

-We might love a big party and a celebration, but we might also be a little nervous about actually being found.
-We live in a world that often questions our worth, that frames our worth in numbers and measures us by standards that are not God’s.
+We might love a big party and a celebration, but can also be a little nervous about actually being found.
+We live in a world that often questions our worth; that frames our worth in numbers and measures us by standards that are not God’s.
 We often don’t want to really be found, we say we are fine.
-We hide in plain sight, we numb with Netflix, we share memes rather than our whole selves and don’t even call out to be reconnected like the lost sheep.
-Karoline Lewis names that God’s radical searching for us can overwhelm us even if we are excited or thrilled by it.
+We hide in plain sight, we numb with Netflix, we share memes rather than our whole selves, and we don’t even call out to be reconnected like the lost sheep.
+Karoline Lewis says that God’s radical searching for us can overwhelm us even if we are excited or thrilled by it.
 We question our worth in being found.
 This question of worth, that is not the God Jesus is pointing us towards.
 The Sheep doesn’t question its worth and the Shepherd isn’t mad at the sheep for being lost.

 God the Great Appreciator